Perugia Cathedral: Interior

 The interior is of the Chiesa a sala type, 68 m in length, with a nave and two aisles of the same height; the nave is twice as wide as the aisles.
 On the counterfaçade is the sarcophagus of bishop Giovanni Andrea Baglioni (died 1451), attributed to Urbano da Cortona.

 The first chapel is dedicated to the Holy Ring, the relic of the wedding ring of the Holy Virgin, which was stolen from Chiusi in 1473.
 The chapel had once frescoes by Pinturicchio and a painting by Perugino, now in the museum of Caen.
 It also houses a reliquary by Bino di Pietro and Federico and Cesarino del Roscetto, considered amongst the masterworks of Italian Renaissance goldsmiths' work.
 Continuing on the side wall are the remains of an altar by Agostino di Duccio (1473), demolished in 1623.

 Notable is the apse, with a wooden choir with intarsia by Giuliano da Maiano and Domenico del Tasso (1486–91), which was damaged by a fire in 1985.
 The right transept has an altarpiece by Giovanni Baglione (1609).
 Two small side doors lead to Oratory of St. Onofrio, built to house altarpiece with the same name by Luca Signorelli, now in the Cathedral Museum.

 On the right nave is the Sacrament Chapel, designed by Alessi (1576), with an altarpiece of the Pentecost by Cesare Nebbia (1563); a marble sarcophagus contains the remains of Pope Martin IV, who died at Perugia in 1285, and relics of Innocent III and Urban IV.
 The next bay leads to the Baptistery Chapel, with a Renaissance perspective view in marble by Pietro di Paolo di Andrea da Como (1477).
 In front of it, is the venerated image of the Madonna delle Grazie, by Giannicola di Paolo, a follower of Perugino.
 The right nave ends with the Chapel of St. Bernardino, enclosed by a 15th-century railing.
 Its altar houses the most important artwork of the church, a Deposition from the Cross by Federico Barocci (1567–1569).

+Sacristy

 The sacristy was entirely frescoed by Gian Antonio Pandolfi starting from 1573.
 The cloister houses several architectonic and sculpture fragments, including a head attributed to Giovanni Pisano and a Renaissance bust of the Redeemer.